ramon-astudillo/vimbox/README.md

     pip install -r requirements.txt
     python setup.py develop

-The `.vimbox` folder will be created in the foder from which pip is called.
-*NOTE:* Vimbox will first look for pre-existing `.vimbox` installs in your home.
-If you have a version installed and you do not want to use that config, create an empty `.vimbox` folder locally, previously with

-    mkdir .vimbox

 # Troubleshooting

-In OSx with macports, entry_points get installed in a folder not in the PATH.
+In OSX with macports, entry points get installed in a folder not in the PATH.
 It is necessary to manually link this as

     sudo ln -s /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin/vimbox /Users/$(whoami)/bin/vimbox